-Honors Advanced Latin Literature: Satire
+Honors Advanced Latin Literature: Satire\ (1 semester/0.5 unit)

 This course is designed for students who have completed the AP Latin course (Caesar and Vergil) and aims at providing these students with a survey course that will continue to allow these students to develop their translation skills and critical thinking skills, and excel in this subject area.
 This course includes a selected survey of Latin authors whose works represent the genre of satire.
-This course may include (but not necessarily be limited to) works by Juvenal, Horace, Martial, Petronius, Persius, Seneca and Quintilian.
+This course may include (but not necessarily be limited to)

+works by Juvenal, Horace, Martial, Petronius, Persius, Seneca and Quintilian.
+Prerequisite: Successful completion of AP Latin.
+UC approved.